Updated Apr 05, 2026

 How did we collect and analyse the comments?

-We used student surveys to capture direct feedback from those experiencing the teaching firsthand.
-The data comprises 76 anonymous comments from information technology students; anonymity encouraged frank views about teaching staff.
-Focusing on surveys ensured breadth across positive experience and areas for improvement.
-We managed collection to maximise insight into student–staff interactions, which are central to student success and satisfaction in IT.
-Simple but targeted questions supported analysis and produced actionable findings.
+We used student surveys to capture direct feedback from those experiencing the teaching first-hand.
+The dataset comprises 76 anonymous comments from information technology students, and that anonymity encouraged frank views about teaching staff.
+Surveys gave us enough breadth to capture both praise and criticism across student-staff interactions, which are central to student success and satisfaction in IT.
+Simple, targeted questions made the feedback easier to analyse and more useful for improvement.

 Where do IT students rate teaching staff highly?

-Students often highlight supportive and engaging methods.
-Terms like 'brilliant', 'helpful', and 'understanding' recur, reflecting satisfaction with both quality and approach.
-Many value lecturers who simplify complex topics and make current developments accessible, updating content and encouraging interactive, inclusive sessions.
-Staff who iterate their teaching and provide predictable support earn consistent praise, aligning with the positive tone around Teaching Staff in IT.
+Students most often praise staff who are approachable, engaged, and good at making difficult material feel manageable.
+Terms like "brilliant", "helpful", and "understanding" recur, reflecting satisfaction with both expertise and day-to-day support.
+Many students value lecturers who simplify complex topics, keep content current, and create interactive, inclusive sessions.
+Staff who refine their teaching and provide reliable support earn the strongest praise, which helps explain the positive tone around Teaching Staff in IT.

 What challenges do students report about teaching and feedback?

-Students report uneven explanation of complicated concepts and occasional doubts about staff expertise.
-These gaps undermine confidence and hinder progression.
-They also point to insufficient or late feedback and patchy communication, which restricts their ability to act on advice during modules.
-This aligns with IT comments where delivery of teaching sits slightly negative (−1.9), so students ask for more structured explanations, worked examples, and clearer links between teaching points, assessment briefs and marking criteria.
+Students become more critical when explanations feel rushed, feedback arrives too late, or assessment expectations remain vague.
+Some comments also raise doubts about staff confidence with specialist material, which can weaken trust and make progression harder.
+Students describe feedback as insufficient or poorly timed, echoing wider evidence on what makes feedback useful to students, and limiting their ability to improve during a module.
+This aligns with IT comments where delivery of teaching sits slightly negative (-1.9), so students ask for clearer explanations, more worked examples, and stronger links between teaching points, assessment briefs, and marking criteria.

 Which issues recur across comments?

-Feedback timeliness and clarity recur, especially for complex topics.
-Students also describe the difficulties created by COVID‑19, which disrupted delivery and interaction.
+The same friction points come up repeatedly, which gives institutions a clear shortlist for action.
+Feedback timeliness and clarity recur, especially in relation to complex topics.
+Students also describe the disruption created by COVID-19, which affected delivery and reduced interaction.
 Consistent communication, defined office hours, and prompt guidance are repeatedly requested.
-In IT, uncertainty about marking criteria is a pronounced pain point, with sentiment strongly negative (−43.3) where expectations are not explicit and exemplified.
+In IT, uncertainty about marking criteria is a pronounced pain point, with sentiment strongly negative (-43.3) where expectations are not explicit and exemplified.

 How did COVID-19 affect teaching and learning?

-Rapid moves to online platforms tested staff adaptability.
-Some students noted constructive flexibility and accessible online classes.
-Others reported inconsistent virtual teaching, bandwidth barriers and reduced interactivity that made difficult material harder to grasp.
-Student comments emphasise the value of staff proactively seeking input, tailoring online delivery, and maintaining regular touchpoints that help students sustain momentum.
+The rapid shift online tested staff adaptability and exposed how much IT students depend on clear structure and regular contact.
+Some students noted helpful flexibility and accessible online classes.
+Others reported inconsistent virtual teaching, bandwidth barriers, and reduced interactivity that made difficult material harder to grasp, a pattern that also appears in student feedback on remote learning in computer science.
+Student comments underline the value of staff seeking input proactively, adapting online delivery, and maintaining regular touchpoints that help students sustain momentum.

 What do students suggest would improve teaching practice?

-They ask for more face-to-face contact where possible, plus structured opportunities to clarify difficult material.
-Students want assessment briefs that map explicitly to marking criteria, with annotated exemplars and quick “what to do next” feedback.
-They also call for predictable communication, visible office hours, and support that recognises diverse needs including mature students and those with mental health considerations.
-In IT, these changes resonate with how students judge staff positively while wanting better alignment between teaching, assessment and workload.
+Their suggestions are practical rather than abstract.
+Students ask for more face-to-face contact where possible, plus structured opportunities to clarify difficult material.
+They want assessment briefs that map explicitly to marking criteria computer science students can trust, with annotated exemplars and quick "what to do next" feedback.
+They also call for predictable communication, visible office hours, and support that recognises diverse needs, including mature students and those with mental health considerations.
+In IT, these changes would reinforce already positive views of staff while reducing frustration around teaching, assessment, and workload.

 What are the implications for higher education?

-Strengthening explanation, structuring feedback so it is actionable, and making assessment expectations unmistakable improves learning in technically demanding modules.
-Institutions should support teaching teams to review delivery methods, standardise communication rhythms, and evaluate whether students can act on feedback within the module.
-Prioritising these behaviours sustains trust and enhances outcomes in IT education.
+For higher education teams, the message is clear: in technically demanding subjects, teaching quality is judged as much by clarity and follow-through as by expertise.
+Strengthening explanations, making feedback more actionable, and making assessment expectations unmistakable can improve confidence and learning.
+Institutions should support teaching teams to review delivery methods, standardise communication rhythms, and check whether students can act on feedback within the module rather than after it ends.
+Prioritising these behaviours helps sustain trust and improve outcomes in IT education.

 How Student Voice Analytics helps you

-Student Voice Analytics monitors student comments and sentiment so you can focus effort where it matters most in IT:
+If you want to spot these patterns before they affect satisfaction scores, Student Voice Analytics helps you focus effort where it matters most in IT:

 Request a walkthrough